Lisa Foo, PhD

 2. Will the information I share with you stay private?

 Absolutely.
-I will only share information beyond this practice if you give me written permission, or in the rare situation in which I am legally required to do so (for example, if someone is in imminent danger).
+I will only share information beyond this practice if you give me written permission, or in the rare situation in which I am legally required to do so (for example, if someone is in imminent danger or if abuse is reported).
 These strict standards for confidentiality are the same that apply to medical information provided to any healthcare provider in the nation.
-When I work with children and adolescents, I speak together with these individuals and their parents to establish guidelines that everyone can feel comfortable with regarding allowing children to share some information with me in confidence without me relaying every detail back to their parents.
-This type of privacy is important for children to feel safe being open in our visits.
-As I make clear to the whole family, I will always make parents aware if children share information with me that leads me to believe that there is an immediate safety concern.
+When I work with children and adolescents, I speak together with these individuals and their parents so that all involved understand the regulations regarding confidentiality as well as their limits.
+While parents are often legally able to request information regarding a minor child’s mental health treatment, I encourage parents and children to negotiate a mutual understanding of when children can expect from their parents a degree of privacy in speaking with me without parents asking me to share all details.
+This type of privacy increases the chance that children will be open to sharing their thoughts and feelings during our visits.
+As I make clear to the whole family, I will always make parents aware if children share information with me that leads me to believe that there is an immediate significant safety concern.
 When there are topics that are difficult yet important for parents and children to discuss, we might decide to use part of our time to discuss them together with me being available to support all individuals in communicating and listening effectively while feeling supported.
+In contrast to the rules that I follow regarding maintaining confidentiality, I make it clear to children and adolescents that they are always welcome to share anything about our conversations or sessions with their parents, and when I meet alone with a child or adolescent parents are always welcome to join our session at any time.

 3. Will I be forced to talk about things that I don’t want to?